MaazXQureshi/ece1724webproject/proposal/proposal.md

 ## Tentative Plan

 The team plans to break down the project into smaller manageable tasks that can be worked on by the two members of the team in parallel, maintaining steady and incremental progress.
 We will adopt an agile development approach to identify any challenges early and ensure seamless integration of our individual contributions.

 In week one, the team will begin by setting up the foundations of our project.
 One member will initialize the frontend, installing the necessary dependencies and creating the basic components of the web application.
 The other member will work on creating the server and database connection.

 By the second week, we plan to have all the backend work completed and ready to be integrated with the frontend.
 One member will implement all the API endpoints to retrieve and update events and user data.
 The other member will be responsible for creating the user authentication and authorization flows, as well as integrating external APIs for our advanced features.
 The functionality of all endpoints will be verified locally using API testing tools like Postman.

 We plan to then focus on frontend development in week three, with one member working on building the dashboard for viewing / searching volunteering events while the other member creates the event creation form and organization profile pages.
 We aim to minimize potential code conflicts or overlap by distributing the frontend work based on page routes.
-The work also includes integrating with the backend API.
+This work incorporates integrating with the backend API.

 Finally, week four will consist mainly of testing and any final code refinements.
 Both members will be responsible for testing and writing proper documentation as we prepare for the final deliverables.

 This structured and incremental approach should keep the team on track and progressing at a reasonable development speed.
-Based on the existing plan and scope, the team is confident that we will be able to achieve our goals and deliver a high-quality volunteering events platform within one month.
+Based on the existing plan and scope, the team is confident that we will be able to achieve our goals and deliver a high-quality volunteering events platform within our project timeline.